jacomyma/mapping-controversies/_pages/tuto-2-6.md

 	words.csv
 </a><br><br></center>

-It just contains the list of 2488 words mentionned in either articles.
+It just contains the list of 2,488 words mentionned in either articles.
 It was extracted from the [<i class="fas fa-file-csv"></i> text-enriched](../assets/data/2-6/wikipedia-articles-with-text-tuto-2.6.csv) version of the article list passed into this [🍕&nbsp;notebook](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Documents_with_text_to_word_list.ipynb).
-The text content of the articles was previously harvested by this [🍾&nbsp;other notebook](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_articles_extract_text.ipynb).
+The text content of the articles was previously harvested by this other [🍾&nbsp;notebook](https://colab.research.google.com/github/jacomyma/mapping-controversies/blob/main/notebooks/Wikipedia_articles_extract_text.ipynb).

 # Protocol